 For our readers who run communities in the education space, is it only your students who are benefiting from alumni?
 How about thinking how alumni can benefit from students?
 Wouldn’t it be great for students to start feeling like they can provide value in the ‘real world’?

 And, if mentorship isn’t front and centre in your community, what other structures have you created which allow for individual members to live out their diversity?
 Creating that structure has to start with understanding your members.

 Building A Thriving Community Infrastructure Starts with Understanding Individual Members

-Remember, the communities that flourish are the ones where their members are understood.
+Remember, the communities that flourish are the ones where their members are understood such as online community platforms.
 Reflect: Who are the mavens, connectors, and salespeople?
 Who are the givers and takers?
 For this understanding to take place, the community manager needs to steward, either actively or by cleverly designed environmental influences, those diverse individuals into positions matching their strengths and natural propensities.

 And, lest we fall into the trap of thinking that all of these communities need to be in close proximity to each other, our next article in this series is going to examine how communities can be formed not just through physical proximity, but also remotely and across geographical regions.